 To set a breakpoint condition:

 - right click on the breakpoint symbol (in the editor left margin or in the Breakpoint window) and select Condition... (or press Alt + F9, C), which will open Breakpoint Settings window.

 To set a breakpoint condition, in the first drop-down menu select

 Is trueto break when the expression is satisfied, or

 When changedto break when the value of the expression has changed.

 When changedcondition is first evaluated, the debugger doesn't consider it to be a change, so it doesn't break.

-Hit Count in the Breakpoint Settings and specify number of iterations.
+Hit Count in the Breakpoint Settings and specify the number of iterations.

-This is feature is useful when you are noticing certain loop to misbehave after certain number of iterations.
+This is feature is useful when you notice that a certain loop misbehaves after a certain number of iterations.
 Rather than stepping through the loop by repeatedly pressing F5, use

 Tracepoints (Breakpoint Actions)